Colleen Corby

 Colleen Corby (born August 3, 1947) is an American retired model.
 She is best known for her work as a teen in the 1960s, as well as for her modeling work in department store catalogs from the 1960s and 1970s, including those of Sears, JC Penney, Montgomery Ward, and others.
 Corby's modeling career began in 1959 when she was eleven years old.

-Early career
+Career and family life

 Two weeks after walking into Eileen Ford's modeling agency (ostensibly to look for a summer job), Corby was sent on her first modeling assignment.
 By the end of that first summer, she was steadily booking assignments and her parents enrolled her in Manhattan's Professional Children's School, which allows for the irregular schedules of actors and models.
 By her last year of high school, she was so busy she hardly ever attended classes.